-The financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies and Allied Matters Act of Nigeria, Cap C20 LFN 2020.
+The financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies and Allied Matters Act 2020, Bank and Other Financial linstitution Act 2020, Financial Reporting Council of Nigeria (Amendment) Act 2023.
 The accounting policies have been applied consistently compared to the prior year.